 We will be using a blog (http://codingtheory.wordpress.com) for the course in lieu of a course newsgroup.
 All announcements will be made on the blog.
-If you are attending the course, you must check the blog regularly (and consider subscribing to the RSS feed via the link on the blog).
+If you are registered for the course, you must check the blog regularly (and consider subscribing to the RSS feed or subscribing to receive notifications by email via links on the blog).
 These announcements would include the ones that inform if and when classes/office hours are re-scheduled as well as reminders for deadlines etc.